 • Freeing Your Fascial Body | The Embody Lab

-I believe transparency matters, especially in a field where so many people have been dismissed, misunderstood, or misled.
+• I believe transparency matters, especially in a field where so many people have been dismissed, misunderstood, or misled.
 I am not a licensed medical or mental health provider, and I do not diagnose, treat, or promise the resolution of any condition.
-My work is educational and nervous-system–informed, drawing from trauma-informed training, polyvagal theory, somatic practices, and holistic health principles.
+My work is educational and nervous-system–informed, drawing from trauma-informed training, contemporary models of autonomic regulation, somatic practices, and holistic health principles.
 Everything I teach is designed to complement , not replace, your existing medical care.